wlsf82/protractor-todomvc/README.md

 npm install -g protractor-perf

-And then to execute the protractor tests focusing on performance metrics, use the following command on the folder where the tests are:
+And then to execute the protractor tests focusing on performance metrics, using the following command on the folder where the tests are:

 protractor-perf conf.js